mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 Creation of a Marketplace item for your Company consists of two steps.
 The first is writing a Marketplace Item configuration file, then you have to upload it to the Console.

-You have to ways to upload the item file:
+You have two ways to upload the item file:

 - by using [`miactl`](/cli/miactl/10_overview.md), the official Mia-Platform CLI tool (recommended)
 - by creating it in the CMS